Teaching and learning responsibility payments

 a. are focused on teaching and learning

-b. requires the exercise of a teacher's professional skills and judgement leading, developing and enhancing the teaching practice of others
+b. require the exercise of a teacher's professional skills and judgement leading, developing and enhancing the teaching practice of others

-c. requires the teacher to lead, manage and develop a subject or curriculum area or pupil development across the curriculum
+c. require the teacher to lead, manage and develop a subject or curriculum area or pupil development across the curriculum

-d. has an impact on the education progress of pupils other than the tecaher's assigned classes or groups of pupils' and
+d. have an impact on the education progress of pupils other than the teacher's assigned classes or pupil groups and

-e. involves leading, developing and enhancing the teaching practice of other staff.
+e. involve leading, developing and enhancing the teaching practice of other staff.